Rye Week 2018 Is Fast Approaching!

-The New York State Assembly proclaimed October 16-22, 2017 ‘New York Rye Week.’
+The New York State Assembly has proclaimed October 15-21, 2018 to be the second annual ‘New York Rye Week.’
 This ancient grain has an important place in New York’s history beginning with its cultivation in the both the Dutch and English colonial eras.

 Used for making rye flour, rye beer, and rye whiskey, the versatile grain thrived in New York’s glacial soil and northern climate.
 Hardy enough to survive cold winters, it proved both reliable and prolific.
 For hundreds of years it enjoyed a prominent place in New York agriculture.